Hey Kids (Start Here)

 It certainly is not.

-Hermann pictures the other man managing his consciousness like a sound engineer, never isolating any one line, fading himself and his co-worker and a screaming, rage-filled, alien consciousness up and down in the mix of his thoughts, never losing any through-line, until, when his system fails, it fails in the distorted scream of audio feedback, all through-lines fluxing at once into a white-out of total panic.
+Hermann pictures the other man managing his consciousness like a sound engineer, never isolating any one line, fading himself and his co-worker and a screaming, rage-filled, alien consciousness up and down in the mix of his thoughts, never losing any through-line, until, when his system fails, it fails in the distorted scream of audio feedback, all through-lines fluxing at once into a whiteout of panic.

 Should he change his cognitive strategy?